What is endometriosis?

 is needed.
 Surgery to remove the uterus is also a choice.

-What are the complications of endometriosis?
+What are possible complications of endometriosis?

 Endometriosis can make it very hard or impossible for a woman to get pregnant.
 Sometimes